-If 2020 was the year of disruption, 2021 is quickly becoming the year of adapting and pushing through new challenges.
+If 2020 was the year of disruption, 2021 was the year of adapting and pushing through new challenges.
 One of the best ways to adapt to sudden change is to acknowledge the new problems facing your organization, and then taking the time to evaluate any processes that have been impacted.

 Let’s look at resource management as an example.
 The disruption brought on by the COVID-19 pandemic is causing operations teams to re-evaluate how they utilize their workforce to ensure they’re getting the most out of their project teams.
 On top of that, operations teams are also looking internally at their own processes to identify and eliminate inefficiencies.